Encharted Cook

 Zucchini squash can also become bitter if it is not picked young.
 Older zucchini is always large.
 Here are several ways to reduce the bitterness of zucchini:

 • Remove the peel.
-Most of the bitterness comes from the peel of the zucchini, so removing the peel will greatly improve the taste.
+Most of the bitterness comes from the zucchini's peel, so removing the peel will greatly improve the taste.

 • Cut away the ends.
-The ends of a zucchini squash are more bitter.
-Not including them will make this salad tastier.
+The ends of zucchini squash are more bitter, so not including them will make this salad tastier.

 • Salt the zucchini.
 Sprinkle cut zucchini liberally with salt and wait for 10 to 20 minutes for the salt to draw out the bitterness.
 Rinse away the salt and pat the zucchini dry before continuing to prepare it.